Improved single-shot decoding of higher dimensional hypergraph product codes: Numerical simulations

 \section{Numerical simulations}

 We simulated the performance of single-stage and two-stage decoders under a phenomenological noise model, in which we perform $N$ rounds of noisy syndrome measurement, followed by a final round of noiseless syndrome measurements.
 In each round of measurements, each data qubit suffers a $Z$ (or $X$) error with probability $p$.
 In the rounds of noisy syndrome measurements, the stabiliser is also measured incorrectly with probability $p$.
 After each round of stabiliser measurements, we use our single-shot decoder to apply a correction operator.
 The final round of perfect stabiliser measurements simulates logical measurement by measuring all data qubits destructively in either the $X$ or $Z$ basis.
 When each data qubit is measured destructively, measurement errors have the same effect as data qubit errors, and stabilisers can be determined without error from classical post-processing.
-Except for where it is otherwise stated, our implementation of BP+OSD used for simulations is consistent with Ref.~\cite{panteleev2019degenerate}, and we use the exhaustive search strategy for post-processing with $w=10$.
+For the majority of our numerical simulations we use our own implementation of BP+OSD for simulations, which is consistent with Ref.~\cite{Panteleev2021degeneratequantum} using the exhaustive search strategy for post-processing with $w=10$.
+The only results which use a different implementation are those that use the combination sweep strategy in \Cref{sec:limitations_of_bp_osd}, for which we used the LDPC Python package~\cite{Roffe_LDPC_Python_tools_2022}.